Tronic Artificial Intelligence

 Chat History page

-Conversations from your web chat agents appear here once visitors start using your chatbot.
+Conversations appear here once visitors start using your chat widget.

 Recording / Egress